hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - File inspection of AMP for Endpoints
-  - file disposition:
-    - a <span style="color: #bb6600">categorization</span> from the AMP cloud that determines what actions are taken on the file download
-    - actions for file disposition
-      - clean - the file known to be good
-      - <span style="color: #bb6600;">malicious</span> - The file known to be harmful
-      - unknown - insufficient data to classify the file as clean or malicious
   - system inspects files using the following tools, in order:
     - Spero Analysis and AMP Cloud Lookup
     - Local Malware Analysis